Cray-HPE/docs-csm/upgrade/1.0/README.md

 > **NOTE**: This document is a work in progress, and these items are outstanding:
 > 1. PowerDNS -- Need to add content
 > 1. Additional automation -- hopefully we'll add some more scripting as we refine this process.
-There's alot of copy/pasting which will frustrate adminstrators, especially on larger systems.
+There's a lot of copy/pasting which will frustrate administrators, especially on larger systems.

 ### Terminology